kevin-labtani/personal-doc/css.md

 - `background #333 url('https://source.unsplash.com/random') no-repeat center center/cover;` image (with fallback color) that won't repeat be centered and cover our content

+- The `overflow` property specifies what should happen if content overflows an element's box.
+    - `visible`	The overflow is not clipped.
+It renders outside the element's box.
+This is default
+    - `hidden`	The overflow is clipped, and the rest of the content will be invisible
+    - `scroll`	The overflow is clipped, but a scroll-bar is added to see the rest of the content
+    - `auto`	If overflow is clipped, a scroll-bar should be added to see the rest of the content

 ## Fonts

 ```css